Skip to main content

 Day 4 - 15th of June 2023

 As I was led away to the glasshouse, two participants in the boot camp were already inside the building having some chats, and one of the topics that came up was London and I would end up sharing with them my experiences travelling around north-west London in June 2022.
 Needless to say, the epic voyage back then attracted lots of praise and has created food for thought about turning my real-life experiences into interesting fairytales.
-This, and Amy's comments regarding my post on the previous week's events were both big motivation boosters for my idea as well as in the hours and days that would be lying ahead.
+This, and the comments regarding my post on the previous week's events were both big motivation boosters for my idea as well as in the hours and days that would be lying ahead.

 Things then started simmering down in the morning session, for what would turn out to be one of the quietest days in the bootcamp schedule so far (but still fun!).
-Introduce Dr Fran Hyde, one of the University's marketing lecturers, onto the center stage.

 The first task of the session involved taking a look at a Co-op chocolate biscuit product and then having to work as a team to figure out what's unique about the product.
 Then the fun would start to ramp up from here, as each group was given the names of different social enterprises and we were asked to do some Internet research to find out how their brand stood out from other offerings on the market.
 In the group I was in, I was given the task of exploring Tranquiliti, a social enterprise that was created to address the issue of poor student support in schools.